Mental Health Facilities Big Spring, TX

 West Texas Centers Andrews County - 63.7 miles from Big Spring, TX

 West Texas Centers Andrews County is one of mental health facilities in Andrews, Texas, located at 215 Nw 1st Street, Suite 5, 79714 zip code.
-West Texas Centers Andrews County provides outpatient treatment and telemedicine/telehealth.
-West Texas Centers Andrews County provides group therapy, integrated dual diagnosis disorder treatment and psychotropic medication to adults, seniors 65 or older and children / adolescents.
-West Texas Centers Andrews County also supports people requiring dual diagnosis treatment, people with serious mental illness and transitional age young adults.
-Additional services provided at West Texas Centers Andrews County include court-ordered outpatient treatment, mentoring/peer support/consumer-run services and intensive case management.
+West Texas Centers Andrews County provides telemedicine/telehealth and outpatient treatment.
+West Texas Centers Andrews County provides individual psychotherapy, behavior modification and group therapy to seniors 65 or older, young adults and children / adolescents.
+West Texas Centers Andrews County also supports seniors or older adults, people with serious mental illness and people requiring dual diagnosis treatment.
+Additional services provided at West Texas Centers Andrews County include illness management and recovery, mentoring/peer support/consumer-run services and vocational rehabilitation services.

 Learn More